discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **<Skill name="Legendary Dwarf Stance"/>**: Used primarily to give <Boon name="Stability"/> to a party.

 - <Skill name="Soothing Stone"/> - The only self-heal for revenant that condition cleanses.
 Primarily used when coupled when <Condition name="Immobolize"/> effects are applied to you such as buttons for Aetherblade and chains for Cliffside.
 - <Skill name="Inspiring Reinforcement"/> - Grants <Boon name="Stability"/> to your party.
 In pugs, most healers are now able to provide stability.
-However, it is always good to check in case they are unable to do so.
+However, it is always good to check in case they need help.
 - <Skill name="Forced Engagement"/> - A chain is attached to a target, applying <Condition name="Taunt"/> and <Condition name="Slow"/>.
 One of the strongest slow CCs skills for Revenant.
 - <Skill name="Vengeful Hammers"/> - **Toggle:** A weaker version of <Skill name="Impossible Odds"/>, however does provide self-sustain through healing per hammer hit.
 Can be used just like impossible odds, but remember that the purpose of this stance is to provide <Boon name="Stability"/>.
 Ensure that you have arund 30 energy for <Skill name="Inspiring Reinforcement"/> when needed.
 - <Skill name="Rite of the Great Dwarf"/> - High energy costs stunbreak which reduces incoming damage for your party.
 Try to avoid using this skill as much as possible.